eggplants/pybsddb-mirror/docs/db.rst

    Returns a tuple with the current size and composition of the cache.
    :OracleAPIC:`More info... <dbget_cachesize.html>`

+.. function:: set_heapsize(gbytes, bytes)

+   Sets the maximum on-disk database file size used by a database configured to use the Heap access method.
+   :OracleAPIC:`More info... <dbset_heapsize.html>`

+.. function:: get_heapsize()

+   Used when the underlying database is configured to use the Heap access method.
+This method returns a tuple with the maximum size of the database's heap file.
+   :OracleAPIC:`More info... <dbget_heapsize.html>`

+.. function:: set_heap_regionsize(npages)

+   Sets the number of pages in a region of a database configured to use the Heap access method.
+If this method is never called, the default region size for the database's page size will be used.
+   :OracleAPIC:`More info... <dbset_heap_regionsize.html>`

+.. function:: get_heap_regionsize()

+   Used when the underlying database is configured to use the Heap access method.
+This method returns the number of pages in a region.
+   :OracleAPIC:`More info... <dbget_heap_regionsize.html>`

 .. function:: set_dup_compare(compareFunc)

    Set the duplicate data item comparison function.
 This can only be